OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/lost-master-key.md

       --instance=VALUE       Name of the instance to use --iReallyWantToResetAllMySensitiveData
-                             Confirm you really want to generate a new master key and reset all your sensitive data.
+                             Confirm you really want to generate a new Master Key and reset all your sensitive data.
       --iHaveBackedUpMyDatabase
                              Confirm you have taken a backup of your database in its current state.
 If something goes wrong at